Peter Robinson (lawyer): International Criminal Tribunal for the former Yugoslavia (ICTY)

-Robinson worked at the ICTY as a legal consultant to the defence team of General Radislav Krstic in 2001 and to the defence team of General Dragoljub Ojdanic from 2002-09.
+Robinson worked at the ICTY as a legal consultant to the defence team of General Radislav Krstic in 2001 and to the defence team of General Dragoljub Ojdanic from 2002 to 2009.
 He served as co-counsel to Ojdanic on appeal of his conviction for aiding and abetting crimes in Kosovo during the 1999 war.
 General Ojdanic withdrew his appeal and was released in August 2014 after serving 2/3 of his 15-year sentence.

 Former Bosnian Serb President Radovan Karadžić selected Robinson to be his Legal Advisor at the ICTY in 2008.
 Karadzic, who represented himself, was tried for genocide, crimes against humanity, and war crimes stemming from the 1991-95 Bosnian War.
 His trial began in October 2009 and ended in October 2014.
 Robinson delivered part of the closing argument for Karadzic.
 On March 24, 2016, Karadzic was convicted of 10 of 11 counts and sentenced to 40 years in prison.

 Robinson has also served as a member of the Executive Board of the ICTY Association of Defence Counsel and as a member of the ICTY's Rules Committee.